Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 When the family moved to Hereford there was first Mrs Gough and later Miss Austen for a short time, after that Phyllis and Eileen went to High School in Salisbury and Ken during 1922-23 attended Prince Edwards School.
 As the farm was five miles from the railway siding where they caught the train to Salisbury, Horace took the girls in the pony trap and Ken rode his horse "Baron"

 After the flax crash Ken went to Mrs Norval's private school as a weekly boarder and the girls stayed at the High School where they finnished their education.
-Ken stayed at Mrs Norvals for a year and then went to Matopa's Agricultural College near Bullewayo in 1924, leaving in June 1925 when he was fourteen years old much against his mother's wishes.3 Her husband James died on 20 September 1924 in South Africa aged 47 Horace’s tragic, untimely death made life very difficult for the family, especially Helen and young Ken who left school early as a 14 year old in order to work to ease the family’s financial burden.1,2,3 Following Horace’s tragic, early death Helen had a very difficult time.
+Ken stayed at Mrs Norvals for a year and then went to Matopa's Agricultural College near Bullewayo in 1924, leaving in June 1925 when he was fourteen years old much against his mother's wishes.3 Her husband James died on 20 September 1924 in Salisbury, South Africa, aged 47 Horace’s tragic, untimely death made life very difficult for the family, especially Helen and young Ken who left school early as a 14 year old in order to work to ease the family’s financial burden.1,2,3,4 Following Horace’s tragic, early death Helen had a very difficult time.
 Her health was not good, but her will to carry on was her strength.
 She had no formal training and with four of her five children to educate, aged 5, 8, 14, 16 and 18 years old.
 Left with Horace’s insurance, she gathered her resources and built a boarding house in Bindura that she ran with the help of her eldest, Phyllis, for young men working on the mines.
 The next two children soon left school to work, Eileen in the Bindura Post Office and Ken in a cotton ginnery and then on a farm and then in 1929-30 on a gold mine but living at home.
 At this time Eileen living at home, worked at the Post Office and with the help of a nurse looked after her Mother.3 With Phyllis and Tim moving to Kenya, Ken already there.
 Helen sold up the boarding house and in late 1930 she, Eileen and the boys Guy and Godfrey left for Kenya.3 She died in 1931 in Nairobi, Kenya, after only arriving in Kenya for three weeks to be with her sister Ethyl.1,2,3

 Children of Helen Douglas Huntly and James Henry Horatio Greathead